michael-aloys/kinect-xml3d-visu/README.md

 ## Retargeting
-The retrageting directoy contains the matlab code used to calculate the transformation matrices necessary to transform a recorded A-pose from Kinect to the same pose in Blender/XML3D.
+The retrageting directoy contains the matlab code used to calculate the transformation matrices necessary to transform a recorded pose from Kinect to the same pose in Blender/XML3D.
 We use these transformations to retarget the pose data received from Kinect inside the client's Xflow code.
 This improves the quality of the visualization strongly.
 Retargeting